yo-yo-yo-jbo/macos_sandbox/README.md

 ## Summary
 We've briefly discussed another macOS technology - the sandbox.
 We've seen how powerful and configurable it is, and how it could get broken.
 We've also tied some things together - how apps work with sandbox rules, how `launchd` launching apps breaks more than just the process trees and how `plist` files can be used for good or for evil - this time with persistence (`LaunchAgents` and `LaunchDaemons`).
+Luckily, we've even tied the `com.apple.quarantine` extended attribute from the [introduction to Gatekeeper](https://github.com/yo-yo-yo-jbo/macos_gatekeeper/) blogpost and explained how it might be used as an extra hardening against sandbox escapes.
+Not too bad!
 In the next couple of blogposts, we will explore more security mechanisms in macOS and might talk about strategies of breaking them.

 Stay tuned!